Yongmin-Yoo/Yongmin-Yoo.github.io/_pages/about.md

 <h2>💡News</h2>

+  - **May 2026** Paper accepted at <a href="https://www.sciencedirect.com/science/article/pii/S030645732600289X/">Information Processing & Management 2026</a> *ERA: Aligning semantic models with revealed economic preference for real-time and explainable patent valuation*

 - **Apr 2026**
   Paper accepted at <a href="https://2026.aclweb.org/">ACL 2026</a> *PatentMind: A multi-aspect reasoning graph for patent similarity evaluation*

-- **Apr 2026**
-  Paper accepted at <a href="https://2026.aclweb.org/">ACL 2026</a> *FlowPlan-G2P: A Structured Generation Framework for Transforming Scientific Papers into Patent Descriptions*

 - **Nov 2025**
   Paper accepted at <a href="https://2025.emnlp.org/">EMNLP 2025</a> *PatentScore: Multi-dimensional Evaluation of LLM-Generated Patent Claims*